Marisken Surgery: Treatment, Procedure & Experiences

 Less bleeding, often shorter procedure |

-What conservative measures can alleviate complaints?
+Which traditional measures can relieve complaints?

 Conservative measures aim to reduce irritation, facilitate hygiene, and avoid inflammatory phases.
 They are always the first step before considering surgery.